GenL: An extensible fitting program for Laue oscillations and whole pattern fitting: Theoretical background

 \section{Theoretical background}

 X-ray diffraction can be used to determine the separation between crystallographic planes $d_{hkl}$ via Bragg's law \cite{Bragg1913} :

-where $\lambda$ is the x-ray wavelength and $\theta _{hkl}$ is the angle at which constructive interference occurs between sets of planes associated with the Miller indices $hkl$.
+where $\lambda$ is the X-ray wavelength and $\theta _{hkl}$ is the angle at which constructive interference occurs between sets of planes associated with the Miller indices $hkl$.
 Equivalently, the conditions for Bragg reflections are fulfilled when the photon's momentum transfer wave vector $\vec{Q}$ coincides with the reciprocal crystal lattice point represented by the vector $\vec{G}_{hkl}$.
-When operating a diffractometer in angle dispersive mode and in a symmetric $\theta/2\theta$ configuration, the momentum transfer vector becomes one dimensional and perpendicular to the lattice planes (after alignment for miscut and other factors) and it's modulus can be written as:
+In a symmetric $\theta$--$2\theta$ scan, the goniometer is driven so that the detector moves through $2\theta$ while the incident angle remains $\theta = (2\theta)/2$.
+Under this condition, the momentum-transfer vector varies only in the direction perpendicular to the lattice planes being probed, assuming proper alignment and correction for miscut and other systematic deviations.
+Its modulus can then be written as: